Translated by Jelena Kitamura

 The table above shows the average dates of the opening and end of the rainy season for each area for the last 70 years.
 As displayed above, the rainy season in the Kanto region, which includes Tokyo, usually starts around June 8 and ends around July 21.

-In 2019, the start and end of the rainy season will be approximately the same time as it has been in previous years.
+In 2020, the rainy season will be approximately the same time as it has been previously.
+Some regions may start the rainy season later and end sooner, however.

 The rainy season usually lasts from one month to one month and a half.
-However, as soon as the rainy season is over, the gray sky transforms into the bright, blue one, and Japan experiences a sudden and significant rise in temperature.
+As soon as the rainy season is over, the gray sky transforms into the bright, blue one, and Japan experiences a sudden and significant rise in temperature.

 Temperatures and What to Wear During the Rainy Season